MarcusHoltz/marcusholtz.github.io/_posts/2023-08-14-script-for-unique-passwords-for-each-service.md

 * * *

-## Visual representation of each hash step:
+## Visual representation of each step:
 ```
   ┌────────┐     ┌────────┐      ┌─────────┐
   │        │     │        │      │         │